Measure for Measure: Performance history

 The earliest recorded performance of Measure for Measure took place on St. Stephen's night, 26 December 1604.

-During the Restoration, Measure was one of many Shakespearean plays adapted to the tastes of a new audience.
+During the Restoration, Measure was one of many Shakespeare plays adapted to the tastes of a new audience.
 Sir William Davenant inserted Benedick and Beatrice from Much Ado About Nothing into his adaptation, called The Law Against Lovers.
-Samuel Pepys saw the hybrid play on 18 February 1662; he describes it in his Diary as "a good play, and well performed"—he was especially impressed by the singing and dancing of the young actress who played Viola, Beatrice's sister (Davenant's creation).
+Samuel Pepys saw the hybrid play on 18 February 1662; he describes it in his diary as "a good play, and well performed"; he was especially impressed by the singing and dancing of the young actress who played Viola, Beatrice's sister (Davenant's creation).
 Davenant rehabilitated Angelo, who is now only testing Isabella's chastity; the play ends with a triple marriage.
 This, among the earliest of Restoration adaptations, appears not to have succeeded on stage.
 Charles Gildon returned to Shakespeare's text in a 1699 production at Lincoln's Inn Fields.
 Gildon's adaptation, entitled Beauty the Best Advocate, removes all of the low-comic characters.
-Moreover, by making both Angelo and Mariana, and Claudio and Juliet, secretly married, he eliminates almost all of the illicit sexuality that is so central to Shakespeare's play.
+Moreover, by making both Angelo and Mariana, and Claudio and Juliet, secretly married, and by removing the scene in which the Duke propositions Isabella, he eliminates almost all of the illicit sexuality that is so central to Shakespeare's play.
 In addition, he integrates into the play scenes from Henry Purcell's opera Dido and Aeneas, which Angelo watches sporadically throughout the play.
 Gildon also offers a partly facetious epilogue, spoken by Shakespeare's ghost, who complains of the constant revisions of his work.
 Like Davenant's, Gildon's version did not gain currency and was not revived.
 John Rich presented a version closer to Shakespeare's original in 1720.

 In late Victorian times, the subject matter of the play was deemed controversial, and there was an outcry when Adelaide Neilson appeared as Isabella in the 1870s.
 The Oxford University Dramatic Society found it necessary to edit it when staging it in February 1906, with Gervais Rentoul as Angelo and Maud Hoffman as Isabella, and the same text was used when Oscar Asche and Lily Brayton staged it at the Adelphi Theatre in the following month.
 William Poel produced the play in 1893 at the Royalty and in 1908 at the Gaiety in Manchester, with himself as Angelo.
 In line with his other Elizabethan performances, these used the uncut text of Shakespeare's original with only minimal alterations.
-The use of an unlocalised stage lacking scenery, and the swift, musical delivery of dramatic speech set the standard for the rapidity and continuity shown in modern productions.
+The use of an un-localised stage lacking scenery, and the swift, musical delivery of dramatic speech, set the standard for the rapidity and continuity shown in modern productions.
 Poel's work also marked the first determined attempt by a producer to give a modern psychological or theological reading of both the characters and the overall message of the play.